How to Get Rid of Thrips on Roses, Citrus & More

 A kaolin clay film on leaves and fruit can reduce thrips feeding and scarring on citrus, especially when applied early during the susceptible fruit stage.

-When to treat thrips
+When to Treat Thrips

 The best approach is not “spray early,” it is “intervene early with the least disruptive tools, then step up only if you need to.”